 Last week I figured out I’ve been pretending to work from home.
-I found out that my 20 years of working from home has been a sham.
+I found out that my 20 years of working from home have been a sham.

 Thanks to my friend’s husband who claims her work-from-home job doesn’t really count because she doesn’t drive to an office every day, I realized I’ve been living a lie.
 Her husband hasn’t taken into account that she earns more working from home than he does in his corporate job.
 I guess income doesn’t matter…it’s where you work.